 When I had a craving for my Greek Chicken Gyros, I knew I needed that homemade tzatziki sauce in my life!
 (Right after I looked up how to pronounce tzatziki…just in case.)

 This is such a quick and easy recipe with only 4 ingredients.
 Just make sure you de-seed and drain your shredded cucumber well so the sauce isn’t extra watery.
 Stir everything together, season well, and let it sit so the flavors can marinate and deepen.
 That’s it!

 Serve this homemade tzatziki alongside any Greek/Mediterranean dishes you’re craving.
 The sauce keeps pretty well in the fridge too; if you’re getting take-out, save your coin that you would’ve spent on buying extra sauce and pull out a jar of this!

 Other Easy Sauce Recipes

 - 1 cup plain Greek yogurt

 - Wash the cucumber, slice it in half lengthwise, and scoop out the seeds (these have a lot of water in them.)
-Grate the cucumber with a box grater.
+Grate the cucumber with a microplane.

-- Add grated cucumber to a large bowl.
-Pour in the rest of the ingredients, and season with a bit of salt, pepper, and garlic powder.
+- Add the drained, grated cucumber to a large bowl.
+Pour in the rest of the ingredients and stir well.
+Taste, and adjust seasonings as necessary.

-- Stir thoroughly.
-Let sit in the fridge for at least 15 minutes so the flavors mesh well.
+- Let the tzatziki sit in the fridge for at least 15 minutes so the flavors mesh well.
 Serve alongside Greek/Mediterranean food and enjoy!

 The Coined Breakdown